http301/http301.github.io/knowledge-dump/_posts/2015-03-14-advanced-coding-questions.md

 **Another big hint**: if you can not find a reasonably better solution than brute force/recursion.

+`本质`

-> 本质 Dynamic Programming is nothing special than the brute force solution, essentially it just does the memorization of the partial solutions so that later we can reuse the partial solutions instead of computing them again.
+> Dynamic Programming is nothing special than the brute force solution, essentially it just does the memorization of the partial solutions so that later we can reuse the partial solutions instead of computing them again.
 The key is trading time complexity with space complexity for the optimization.

 `Key Points:`

 **State**: the partial solution for the same problem with smaller size.

 What does the state mean?

-    state[i] / state[i][j] / …...
+    state[i] / state[i][j] / .....

 How to get the state?

-problem patterns, similar typical problems(已经总结好的常见类型) try out each of the most frequently used ones.
+problem patterns, similar typical problems(已经总结好的常见类型)

+try out each of the most frequently used ones.

 `try to find the brute force solution first, and find which part is duplicated and can be optimized.`

-**Function (Induction rule)**: how to use the solution of the problem with smaller size to solve the problem with larger size.
+**Function (Induction rule)**:

+how to use the solution of the problem with smaller size to solve the problem with larger size.

-`Hint: the function is usually how the recursion is done.` Function sometimes is not “identical”, and usually it is determined along with how to define the state, for the same problem we could have multiple possible states and functions definition, and there might be one among all of these which is the most optimal.
+`Hint: the function is usually how the recursion is done.`

+Function sometimes is not “identical”, and usually it is determined along with how to define the state, for the same problem we could have multiple possible states and functions definition, and there might be one among all of these which is the most optimal.

 **Base case**: what are the initial states to start?

 `Hint: in recursion, there should be a termination state.`

 **Answer**:

 How the answer is related to one/all of the states.

-**Order of filling the solution:** how the Function is defined, what are the cells state[i][j] depends on.
+**Order of filling the solution:**

+how the Function is defined, what are the cells state[i][j] depends on.

 **Optimization:**

 Time: usually depends on how your state is chosen.

 Space: identify the duplicated spaces needed.

 ### Q1.Steal money on street problem

 There are several rooms and in each of the rooms there is some amount of money (non-negative).

 There is an alert system such that if we steal the money from two adjacent rooms, the alert will fire.
 What is the max amount of money we can safely have?
 (You can only steal non-adjacent rooms)

 **Solution**

 **State:**  M[i] : the max amount of money we have steal from A[0 ...i], no guarantee steal A[i].

 **Base case:**  M[0] = A[0]

 **Induction rule:**  M[i] = max(M[i - 1], M[i - 2] + A[i])

 `Optimal, Time: O(n), Space: O(1)`

 ```java
 public int maxProfit(int[] A) {
 	if (A.length < 2)